cash for college

 College students do not have a lot of money to throw around.
 But many students forget that some of their usual habits can waste a lot of money that could be going for college!

-Don't pay for things you don't need or use.
-As a young college student, you may think it is cool to have a gym membership, or the latest addons for your cell phone, or all those cable channels.
 Chances are, as a college student you will rarely use them and certainly don't need them.
 When planning a college budget, check any and all things you are currently paying for on a monthly basis.

 College students who don't have money to burn should rarely buy new.
 You can buy most everything used from cell phones, computers, video games, clothes, furniture, and don't forget cars!
 Since everything depreciates in value as soon as it leaves the shelf, college students instantly lose money on every new purchase.